Visa name

 $34,800

-That income threshold exists to ensure you can actually live in Spain without relying on local benefits.
-In practice, it should cover rent, groceries, health insurance, transportation, and leave a buffer.
-For context, the median local monthly salary in Spain is approximately 3,500 EUR — so the visa threshold is deliberately set above average local earnings.
+The income bar is set so you can actually live in Spain without tapping local benefits.
+In practice it should cover rent, groceries, health insurance, and transport, and leave something spare at the end of the month.
+For context: the median local monthly salary in Spain is roughly 3,500 EUR.
+The visa threshold is pitched above that on purpose.

 Tax implications

-Tax outcomes depend on your personal circumstances, your home country's rules, and any tax treaties.
-Do not rely on this summary as tax advice — consult a qualified advisor licensed in both Spain and your home country before making decisions.
+Your actual tax outcome depends on your personal situation, your home country's rules, and any tax treaties between the two.
+Do not treat this as tax advice.
+Talk to someone qualified in both Spain and your home country before you decide.

 Application process